Patio Cleaning Cost

 The companies which offer driveway and patio cleaning will normally offer other brick and masonry cleaning services such as any walls which are adjacent to the driveway, which will finish the job off nicely and avoid having a lovely clean drive which looks brand new being bordered by grubby and grimy walls!

-So, I do I do it myself?
+So, can I do it myself?

 When cleaning a drive or patio yourself using a hose you need to make sure the hose is securely attached to the tap and be prepared for a lot of hard work!
 Using a pressure washer purchased from a local DIY store makes the job much easier, but unless you are willing to spend a fortune, the pressure washer you buy will not be anywhere near as powerful as the systems used by professionals.